hardwarelayer/django-unfold-customize/README.md

 This "admin" will create the view automatically for the model "constructor".
 Then it will bind to SIDEBAR.

-### 3. Proxy model:
+#### 2.b.
+Proxy model:

-I use a proxy model for registering one model repeatedly in admin.py
+Because we can be very flexible in using model or not.
+I use a "place holding model" as proxy model for repeatedly use it in admin.py

 The Dummy1 model is actually proxy of Constructor model.